02 - assembly workflow

 Click Close to return to the samples table.

-Method 2: using a batch job
+Method 2: batch job through MitoPilot

 If you have a large number of samples to process (more than a few dozen), we recommend running the Assemble and Annotate MitoPilot modules as batch jobs.